 The SafeMode snapshots are created and managed automatically by Purity, the FlashBlade operating software, independent of administrator control.
 You can schedule SafeMode snapshot generation of any data residing on the FlashBlade file systems.
 Primary and backup data can be directly recovered from these snapshots.
 If original copies are corrupted or destroyed, data can still be recovered from the SafeMode snapshots.

 Once the SafeMode snapshots are activated, snapshots for all the file systems get created that incur additional capacity utilisation on FlashBlade.
 Therefore, prior to SafeMode activation, it is recommended to consult your local Pure Storage Systems Engineer to validate the FlashBlade capacity sizing required to support SafeMode snapshots.
-Following is a sample workflow:

 Once Pure Support has enabled SafeMode, validation is required.